Koushikphy/ML-FlashCards/notes/GenAI.md

   * Picking the right layers is key for effective fine-tuning

+During fine-tuning, LoRA (Low-Rank Adaptation) freezes the original model weights and introduces small trainable low-rank matrices into specific linear layers — typically the query (Wq) and value (Wv) projection layers of the attention mechanism.

+These low-rank matrices are used to model the weight updates, enabling the model to learn task-specific behavior without modifying the original pre-trained weights.
+As a result, only a few million parameters are trained, which is a small fraction compared to the billions of parameters in the full model.
+This makes fine-tuning much more efficient in terms of memory and compute.
 ---

 ### **35. What is PEFT (Parameter-Efficient Fine-Tuning)?
 How does it compare to TRL (Transformers Reinforcement Learning Library)?**